Loschmidt echo and scrambling of systematic errors in tomography -- a quantum signature of chaos: Understanding information gain in tomography with errors

-The probability of reconstructing a state $\rho_0$ is where $A$ is a normalization constant.
+where $A$ is a normalization constant.
 The first term $p({\bf M|\rho_0, \mathcal{L}, \mathcal{M}})$, is the probability of acquiring a measurement record $\bf M$, given an initial state $\rho_0$, the dynamics $\mathcal{L}$ (choice of unitaries), and the measurement process $\mathcal{M}$ (choice of operators $\mathcal{O}$ for generating measurement record).
 This term contains the errors due to shot noise and helps one to quantify the signal-to-noise ratio in various directions in the operator space independent of the state to be estimated.
-Thus, in the limit of negligible backaction $p({\bf M|\rho_0, \mathcal{L}, \mathcal{M}})$ is identical to the probability distribution corresponding to the measurement history $\bf M$ for a given Bloch vector $\bf r$, \begin{widetext}
+Thus, in the limit of negligible backaction $p({\bf M|\rho_0, \mathcal{L}, \mathcal{M}})$ is identical to the probability distribution corresponding to the measurement history $\bf M$ for a given Bloch vector $\bf r$ \cite{silberfarb2005quantum, smith2006efficient, merkel2010random, madhok2014information, sreeram2021quantum},

+Therefore, this term estimates the information gained, given a density matrix, in different directions in the operator space.
+Now we have the second term $p(\rho_0|\mathcal{L}, \mathcal{M})$, which is the posterior probability distribution relating the knowledge of the dynamics and the measurement operators.
+On that account, in the limit of vanishing shot noise and with complete knowledge of the system dynamics for given measurement observables $\{E_{\alpha}\}$, this conditional probability is continuously updated and ultimately becomes a product of Dirac-delta functions.
+Once we obtain an informationally complete measurement record, each Dirac-delta function identifies a particular Bloch vector component.
+The term $p(\mathcal{L}, \mathcal{M})$ in Eq. (\ref{tom_eq}) can be absorbed in the constant as it gives the prior information about the choice of dynamics and measurement operators.
+Thus, Eq. (\ref{tom_eq}) separates the probability of quantum state estimation into a product of two terms (up to a constant) \cite{sahu2022effect}. \begin{widetext}

 \end{widetext}